salacika/DE1SQL/SQL1/README.md

 * Setting the context: evolution of digital persistency 1950-2010
 * Introducing the basic terms in context of SQL
 * Writing the first SQL
-* Setting local MYSQL / Workbench
+* Setting local MYSQL / Workbench (Expected to be done prior the course)
 * Understanding how to work in Workbench
 * Creating the first MySQL database
 * Understanding how to backup and restore a database